 Read on below to see photos of Sputnik and its legacy!

-Top image: The Soviet Union successfully launched Sputnik 1 satellite on October 4, 1957, surprising the world and starting the space race.
-The 183-pound (83-kilogram) spacecraft whipped around the Earth every 98 minutes, transmitting a series of beeps.
-Sputnik means "companion" in Russian.
+Top image: The Soviet Union successfully launched the Sputnik 1 satellite on Oct.
+4, 1957, surprising the world and kicking off the space race.
+This was the first human-made satellite.
+Its name means "traveling companion" in Russian.

 A Soviet technician works on Sputnik 1 before the satellite's Oct.
 4, 1957 launch.